MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-report-create-new.md

 ---
-title: 'Create a report from an Excel file in the Power BI service '
+title: 'Create a report from an Excel file in the Power BI service workspace'
-description: Learn how to create a Power BI report from an Excel file in the Power BI service by using the Retail Analysis sample.
+description: Learn how to create a Power BI report from an Excel file in the Power BI service through a workspace by using the Retail Analysis sample.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''